heraldb/pysudoku/README.md

 * If you are trying to solve a sudoku by hand and your are stuck, you can use the `--hints` option to help you solving the sudoku

+## Design

+It should be relatively easy to add support for other types of sudoku's.
+The base classes Cell, Group and Puzzle are agnostic for sudoku layout.
+To support other sudoku types than the popular 9x9 type, write a variant of Puzzle9x9 and `sudoky.py` to deal with the other type.